planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 ## Step 3: Get your API Key ready

 Planet's APIs require an account for use.
-For more information on where to find your API key, or get one if you don't already have one, see [Get Your API Key](get-your-api-key.md).
+For more information on where to find your API key, or to sign up to get one, see [Get Your API Key](get-your-api-key.md).

 ## Step 4: Check the toolkit version